Lightning-AI/ecosystem-ci/README.md

     - "MyUsername/my_project-master.yaml"
 ```

-5. Add responsible person to [CODEOWNERS](.github/CODEOWNERS) for your organization folder or just the project.
+5. Add the responsible person(s) to [CODEOWNERS](.github/CODEOWNERS) for your organization folder or just the project.

 ```
 # MyProject